What is a Probate?

 Probate is the process that proves the will of the deceased is valid by administering the estate.
 Estate is everything owned by the person who has passed away.
-Once the probate is granted, all beneficiaries in the will are entitled for their shares and possessions from the deceased’s will.
+Once the probate is granted, all beneficiaries in the will are entitled to their shares and possessions from the deceased’s will.

 The estate could be made up of one or all of the following: